thisishuey/project-phoenix/trd/project-phoenix-trd.md

 - **O24**: The system must support configuration management for pipeline components.
 - **O25**: The system must provide access controls for administrative interfaces based on roles.

-### 4.4 Forward Compatibility Requirements

-#### 4.4.1 Considerations for Phase 2 (Streamlined Data Migration)

-- **FC1**: The system architecture must support the addition of new entity types without significant rework.
-- **FC2**: The system must implement modular transformation logic that can be extended for new data types.
-- **FC3**: The system must support schema evolution patterns for BigQuery tables.
-- **FC4**: The system must provide developer-friendly interfaces for defining new entity processing.
-- **FC5**: The system must include comprehensive documentation to facilitate Phase 2 development.

-#### 4.4.2 Architecture Decisions for Phase 3 (GraphQL API Integration)

-- **FC6**: The system must adopt event formats and structures that will be compatible with GraphQL integration.
-- **FC7**: The system must support bidirectional event flow to allow future external event ingestion.
-- **FC8**: The system must implement authentication and authorization patterns that can extend to external systems.
-- **FC9**: The system must maintain clear separation of concerns to facilitate API integration.
-- **FC10**: The system must support event subscription patterns for real-time data access.

-#### 4.4.3 Foundation Elements for Phase 4 (Apigee Replacement)

-- **FC11**: The system must adopt consistent API design patterns that can be extended to a unified GraphQL API.
-- **FC12**: The system must implement service discovery mechanisms that will support API federation.
-- **FC13**: The system must standardize error handling and response formats.
-- **FC14**: The system must support traffic management patterns that can be applied to API requests.
-- **FC15**: The system must implement metrics collection that can be extended to API performance monitoring.

 ## 5. Solution Architecture

 ### 5.1 Architecture Overview